hex-spell/Robochi/README.md

 Me don't like Twitter

-It stays within the **aws free tier**, if you deploy it yourself it will be free to use forever (as far as I've calculated)
+It stays within the **aws free tier** usage rates, if you deploy it yourself it will be free to use forever (as far as I've calculated)

 ## Must know